cheokkin1994/Terrorist_Attack_Visualisation_Project/README.md

 # Terrorist_Attack_Visualisation_Project_V1
 This project creates an shiny app to visualise the terrorists attacks using R language.
 GTD (Global Terrorism Database) is used.
 This is one of the academic projects in my master degree.
+The attacks visualizer shows kills and injuries over the world, and the attacks analyzer produces word clouds for motives and attack groups.

 ![Preview](https://github.com/cheokkin1994/Terrorist_Attack_Visualisation_Project/blob/master/img/Preview.png)
 ![Preview2](https://github.com/cheokkin1994/Terrorist_Attack_Visualisation_Project/blob/master/img/Preview2.png)